-Houlton Maine, located on the shared east / west International border with New Brunswick Canada is the “Shiretown” or the county seat of Aroostook.
+Houlton Maine, located on the shared east / west International border with New Brunswick Canada.
+Houlton is the “Shiretown” or the county seat of Aroostook.

-The earliest settlers making the trek north distilled down from a small, closely related group of families.
-From New Salem, one specific location in Massachusetts.
+The earliest settlers to Houlton Maine making the trek north distilled down from a small, closely related group of families.
+From the New Salem area, one specific location in Massachusetts.

 Until 1820, Maine was part of the Bay State and most of the early pioneers that relocated in this vast wooded wilderness region did so along the coastal locations.
 Joseph Houlton was a leader, the most prominent of those stepping forward to buy his larger portion of land tract acreage.
 Located much further away from the rock bound craggy coastline, to the north along the fuzzy, vaguely defined Canadian Massachusetts (eventually Maine) border.